 Why Rome Resources Offers a Compelling Critical Minerals Investment Opportunity

-Rome Resources advances high-grade DRC tin-copper-zinc project toward maiden resource with experienced team, strong markets, September 2025 catalyst ahead.
+Rome Resources advances high-grade DRC tin-copper-zinc project toward maiden resource with experienced team, strong markets.

-• Rome raised £8.2 million before expenses through its July 2024 AIM admission and December 2024 strategic investment, fully funding the current drilling program and maiden resource estimation scheduled for September 2025.
+- Rome raised £8.2 million before expenses through its July 2024 AIM admission and December 2024 strategic investment, fully funding the current drilling program and maiden resource estimation (MRE), which was released in October 2025

-• Rome's experienced management team brings over 75 combined years of DRC operational expertise, including direct experience developing the adjacent Alphamin tin mine, providing credible project execution capability.
+- Rome's experienced management team brings several decades of DRC operational expertise, including direct experience developing the adjacent Alphamin tin mine, providing credible project execution capability.

 Rome Resources: Critical Minerals Explorer Advances High-Grade DRC Asset Toward Production